Review of Trouble at Santa’s Workshop, a Christmas tabletop RPG for all ages!

-Age range: all ages (counting to 6 required)
+Trouble at Santa’s Workshop is for all ages! (counting to 6 required)

-Trouble in Santa’s Workshop is definitely geared at being a kid or family game and only uses a d6 for rolling, so minimal counting skill is required.
-I played with my 3yo, and it was one of the smoothest games I’ve run with him.
+Trouble at Santa’s Workshop is a tabletop RPG that is definitely geared at being a kid or family game.
+It only uses a d6 for rolling, so minimal counting skill is required.
+I played with my 3yo, and it was one of the smoothest games I’ve run with him to date.

 Character set up was easy to understand for everyone, including the 3yo.
 Sometimes we have a hard time getting him to use the character sheets if there is a lot to track, or we have to switch to using pictures, but this one was pretty straightforward… and he LOVED coloring the wish stars at the bottom.

-Generating the plot elements was also really straightforward, so I could definitely see kids (who can read) running this game for each other as a first time GM experience.
+Generating the plot elements was also really straightforward, so I could definitely see kids who are able to read a little bit running this game for each other as a first time game guider.

-Trouble in Santa’s Workship is set… in Santa’s Workshop!
-You are one of Santa’s helpers and your job is to help fix an issue (there are 6 pre-generated ones to roll for or you can make your own) before Christmas!
+Trouble at Santa’s Workshop is set… in Santa’s Workshop!
+For this tabletop RPG, you are one of Santa’s helpers and your job is to help fix an issue (there are 6 pre-generated ones to roll for or you can make your own) before Christmas!
 They range from issues in the workshop to helping Santa out directly and were fun catalysts to start a story.
 You build off of the prompt to develop the story further, especially as you get lower rolls and run into trouble – which is a great thing here because it keeps the story fun!

 For example, we did one where the workshop’s reactor malfunctioned!
 I had it spewing molten candy cane fuel everywhere – when the party rolled for a new consequence to happen, it also started spewing out glitter!!
 We had a lot of fun coming up with new mishaps and getting interesting problems to solve.

 My kid actually rolled to be a zoo keeper with a magic power to turn into an animal, which… he chose a giraffe!
-It gave some silly chaos and let him get creative with how to use his superpower to solve the problems in interesting ways.
+It gave some silly chaos and let him get creative with how to use his superpower to solve the problems in interesting ways as we played.